 Is your property on a Private Water Supply?

-Hart District Council's Environmental Health Department is currently looking to identify all households and businesses in Hart that rely on a "private water supply" or a "private water distribution network" for their water needs.
+We are currently looking to identify all households and businesses in Hart that rely on a 'private water supply' or a 'private water distribution network' for their water needs.

-If you would like to advise us of a Private Water Supply that you know of, please email Environmental Health or phone on 01252 774421.
+If you would like to advise us of a Private Water Supply that you know of, please email firstname.lastname@example.org or phone on 01252 774421.